 三徳 (Three Virtues)

-Shorter than the standard gyuto; more blade height relative to length; rounded sheep's foot tip profile.
-The rounded tip is safe for non-expert users.
-The wide blade height provides knuckle clearance for home cooks who don't maintain a full pinch grip.
-The hollow ground depressions (Granton edge / Kullenschliff) seen on many santoku create air pockets that reduce suction on sticky foods — functional but modest; the visual effect is more pronounced than the practical improvement for most foods.
+Shorter than the standard gyuto, with more blade height relative to length and a rounded A blade tip with a rounded-down front profile rather than a sharp point, named for its resemblance to a sheep's hoof. tip.
+The rounded tip is safe for non-expert users, and the tall blade gives knuckle clearance for home cooks who don't hold a full pinch grip.
+The hollow-ground depressions (a Scalloped hollows ground into the blade face that trap air to reduce suction and keep food from sticking; also called a Kullenschliff.) seen on many santoku create air pockets that reduce suction on sticky foods.
+The effect is real but modest: the look is more pronounced than the practical gain for most foods.

-Primary tasks: General-purpose chopping, slicing, and dicing — named for proficiency at meat, fish, and vegetables.
+Primary tasks: general-purpose chopping, slicing, and dicing.
+The name (three virtues) refers to proficiency at meat, fish, and vegetables.

-Vs. Gyuto: Shorter and taller, more belly for rocking, less tip for fine tip work, more approachable for cooks with smaller hands or boards.
-Not as refined as a gyuto for professional use — but a compromise tool that compromises less than most.
-The most popular Japanese knife shape in the Western market.
+Vs. gyuto: shorter and taller, with more belly for rocking and less tip for fine work, and more approachable for cooks with smaller hands or boards.
+It is not as refined as a gyuto for professional use, but it is a compromise tool that compromises less than most.
+It is the most popular Japanese knife shape in the Western market.

 Nakiri